 Equipment for Phonescoping

-Phonescoping combines some typically independent bits of technology into one internet enabled video camera with a massive zoom!
+Phonescoping combines some independent bits of technology into one internet enabled video camera with a massive zoom!
 With patience it can deliver amazing results.
 But it's a tricky art to master and if you're starting from scratch it can have a steep learning curve.
 This second installment of my guide to phonescoping describes what equipment you'll need to get started.
-Subsequent sections will describe how to put all this kit into practice, shoot videos and then edit and share them.
+Subsequent sections describe how to put all this kit into practice, shoot videos and then edit and share them.

 Serious optics: the spotting scope